 SU QLD chappies

 SU QLD chaplains, or ‘chappies’, provide spiritual and emotional support to school communities.
-They are in the prevention and support business: helping students find a better way to deal with issues ranging from family breakdown and loneliness, to drug abuse, depression and anxiety.
+They are in the prevention and support business: helping students find a better way to deal with issues ranging from family breakdown and loneliness, to friendships and mental health..

 They provide a listening ear and a caring presence for children and young people in crisis, and those who just need a friend.
 They also provide support for staff and parents in school communities.